What Is 20 Of 75000

 • Statistics: Imagine a survey of 75,000 people where 20 responded positively to a particular question.
 The fraction 20/75000 would represent the proportion of positive responses, allowing for analysis and interpretation of the survey results.

 • Finance: Consider a scenario where a company has 75,000 outstanding shares, and an individual owns 20 shares.
-The fraction 20/75000 indicates the individual's ownership stake in the company That's the whole idea..
+The fraction 20/75000 indicates the individual's ownership stake in the company Practical, not theoretical..

 • Manufacturing: In quality control, if 20 out of 75,000 products are found to be defective, the fraction helps determine the defect rate and allows manufacturers to assess the effectiveness of their production processes.

 • Science: In scientific experiments involving large datasets, similar calculations are used to determine proportions and probabilities.
-Take this case: if 20 out of 75,000 test subjects showed a particular reaction, this fraction would be crucial in data analysis.
+Here's a good example: if 20 out of 75,000 test subjects showed a particular reaction, this fraction would be crucial in data analysis.

 • Probability: This fraction could represent the probability of a specific event occurring in a larger sample space.